 - Lehigh Valley Community Foundation – This year we learned that an anonymous donor has named us in a bequest that will provide the church with some un-restricted funds each year.
-We have invited members and organizations of the church to submit proposals for various ministries of the church. $43,000 was received last year to fund three projects.
-Proposals have been submitted for the 2016 grant, requesting a total of $35,000 for three projects.
+We have invited members and organizations of the church to submit proposals for various ministries of the church.

 - Special Requests From time to time we have requests to meet special needs for members and non-members and we send out emails and collect items and sometimes funds to meet these needs.